PhoenixCodec: Taming Neural Speech Coding for Extreme Low-Resource Scenarios: Method

-Frequency-domain decoders typically employ a fixed spectral partitioning strategy, which introduces an inductive bias that allocates computational resources approximately uniformly across frequency bands.
-When the computational budget is severely restricted (e.g., below~300~MFLOPs for the decoder), this uniform allocation leads to \textit{resource-scattering}, where each sub-band is assigned insufficient resources to effectively capture its internal spectral characteristics.
-As a result, the model's representational power becomes inefficiently dispersed over the entire spectrum, leading to inadequate modeling depth in critical resonant regions of speech and degraded synthesis fidelity.
+We analyze the limitations of the frequency-domain decoder architecture adopted from our baseline, SpecTokenizer~\cite{wan2025spectokenizer}.
+This design employs a fixed frequency grouping strategy, partitioning the spectrum into sub-bands processed by identical neural blocks.
+While effective given sufficient compute budgets, under the strict constraints of this challenge (e.g., decoder $\le$ 300 MFLOPs), this uniform allocation leads to \textit{resource-scattering}, where the resources assigned to each sub-band are insufficient to effectively capture its internal spectral characteristics.
+Consequently, the model's representational capacity is inefficiently dispersed across the entire spectrum, resulting in inadequate modeling depth in critical resonant regions of speech and degraded synthesis fidelity.